praveen001/ds/README.md

 	// IndexOf returns the index of the given value if it exists, otherwise it returns -1 IndexOf(value interface{}) int

-	// Values returns all the values in the list as an array Values() []interface{}
+	// Values returns all the values in the list as a slice Values() []interface{}

-	// Length returns the total number of elements in the list Length() int

-	// Clear the list
-	Clear()

-	// WithInRange returns true if the given index is valid, otherwise false WithInRange(index int) bool

-	// String returns the string representation of the list String() string

-	// Concat joins two or more lists together Concat(...List) List

-	// Reverse reverses the order of items in the list Reverse() List

-	// Sort arrange the values in ascending or descending order Sort(utils.CompareFunc)

-	// Filter creates a new list with every value that pass a test Filter(utils.FilterFunc) List

-	// Map creates a new list with every value returned by the MapFunc Map(utils.MapFunc) List

-	// Clone creates a shallow copy and returns it Clone() List
+	// Clone creates a shallow copy and returns the reference Clone() List

+	// Swap two values at two given indexes
 	Swap(a, b int) bool

+	// String ..
+	String() string
 }

 ```